Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3EggRNG.md

 After the tool finds the spread you wanted, make note of the `Pickup Advances` value; in our example this is XYZ, which means we will be targeting an `Advances` value of XYZ, when redeeming our Egg.<br>

 _Note: If PokéFinder doesn't find any suitable results in one or both of the searches, you'll need to increase the `Held Advances` and `Pickup Advances` search range, respectively, until you obtain a result that satisfies your desired Egg attributes._<br>

-_**BETA NOTE:** You may have noticed that our examples in this step didn't exactly follow what was listed - this is because of the aforementioned bug in PokéFinder.
-Until this is fixed, if using the values mentioned above in the `RNG Info` section of the searcher window doesn't give you proper results, try using the following instead:_
-- `Offset Held`: use 16 instead of 17
-- `Offset Pickup`: use 2 regardless of emulator used
-- `Calibration`: Add +2 to what the lua script displays

 ## Step 3: RNGing the Egg